Wondering how to become a Pinterest VA and which Pinterest Virtual Assistant course will fast track your success?

 It was exactly what I needed to take the leap to start offering services, and it was a lot cheaper than you find other courses on how to become a Pinterest VA.

-I’ve found that I’ve learnt a lot more now that I am working with clients than when I first started out, but I do think without taking the courses I wouldn’t have started doing this.
+I’ve found that I’ve learnt a lot more now that I am working with clients than when I first started out, but I do think without taking Megan’s Pinterest virtual assistant course I wouldn’t have started doing this.

 Q3.
 What did it take to find your 1st client, and how long did it take?